la2050/archive/_projects/2016/collegesquad-promesa-boyle-heights-peer-mentor-program.md

   initiatives they will lead on their campus to raise college awareness, offering opportunities for both leadership development and a wider project scope.
-project_image_2: 5158070785741-team91.jpg
-empty_column_1: ''
 organization_name: Proyecto Pastoral
 organization_website: proyectopastoral.org
-organization_name_2: Proyecto Pastoral
-organization_activity: >-
-  Proyecto is the backbone org. for Promesa Boyle Heights (PBH), a collaboration of families, educators & orgs working to ensure all children in BH have access to strong schools & support systems.
-ein: ''

 ---